Art Activities For the First Weeks Of School

 - Markers, crayons or colored pencils

 - Explain to the students that they are designing their ideal classroom.
 This classroom can be as fun and imaginative as they want it to be.
-Possibly give the students some prompts, like what type of classroom pet would they have?
+Provide some prompts, such as: What type of classroom pet would you have?
 Where would it live in their classroom?
 What type of electronic gadgets would their classroom have?
 Would there be a computer area?
 A reading area?
 A sleeping area?
 Vending machines?
 Etc.

-- Pass out paper to each student and have them design what their favorite classroom would look like.
+- Pass out paper to students and have them design what their favorite classroom would look like.

-- You would probably want to display their results for everyone to see, and you may want to pick one really creative one to feature in a school or classroom newsletter.
+- Display results for everyone to see, and you may want to pick one to feature in a school or classroom newsletter.

 With all three projects, I would suggest leaving them ungraded.
-The purpose of the projects vary, but two of the three help with classroom organization.
-The other project, designing an ideal classroom, also could be ungraded because you could pick out the most creative ones to feature in a classroom or school newsletter, which is a better than an 'A' grade!
-The fun of creating should be reward enough in the case of these projects!
+The purposes of the projects vary, but two of the three help with classroom organization.
+Designing an ideal classroom could also be left ungraded because you could pick out the most creative ones to feature in a classroom or school newsletter, which is a better than an ‘A’ grade.
+The fun of creating should be reward enough in the case of these projects.